daniyal-abbassi/telegrafjs-starting-tutorial/README.md

 ### Personal Project

-Now that we learn how to create our own bot, it's time to create something and learn in practice, funny thing here is that you wouldn't learn anything if don't fail! so try to fail.
+Now that we've learned the building blocks, it's time to create something and learn by doing.
+The funny thing is, you won't truly learn until you try, fail, and fix things.
+So go ahead and try to build something!

-I wil add my project here.
-Soon...
+I will add my own project here soon...